KRXQ: Rock: 1998-present

 By the late 2000s, the station completed the shift to active rock from mainstream rock with Nielsen BDS going first and Mediabase following suit later.
 More recently, KRXQ moved back to mainstream rock, featuring a mix of alternative and classic rock along with hip hop tracks that crossed over to the rock chart, such as those from Beastie Boys, Eminem, and House of Pain.

 On the weekend of April 29–30, 2006, KRXQ stunted as "The Flannel Channel", playing mostly rock hits from the 1990s with no recent or older songs.
 The station returned to its regular mainstream rock format on May 1.
 No on-air explanation was given for the temporary name change.
 However, according to station manager Jim Fox, the switch was an unannounced publicity stunt to celebrate the release of Pearl Jam's new self-titled album on May 2 and to "scare the listeners".
 Fox explained off-air:

 On May 28, 2009, hosts Rob Williams and Arnie States from the Rob, Arnie, and Dawn Show drew media attention in reference to two news stories regarding transgender children.
 States said, "God forbid if my son put on a pair of high heels, I would probably hit him with one of my shoes".
 Williams and States took turns referring to gender dysphoric children as "idiots" and "freaks", who were just out "for attention" and had "a mental disorder that just needs to somehow be gotten out of them", either by verbal abuse on the part of the parents, or even shock therapy.
 In response, several advertisers (including Snapple, Sonic Drive-In, Carl's Jr, Bank of America, Wells Fargo, Verizon, Chipotle Mexican Grill, AT&T, and McDonald's) temporarily pulled their advertising from KRXQ.
 Nissan similarly declined to renew an advertising contract with the station.

+In 2015, States left the station and the show's name was changed to the Rob, Anybody, and Dawn (RAD) show.

+In June 2023, the RAD show exited the station after 24 years.
+The next month, afternoon program The Bailey Show moved to the morning slot.